 The Jesuit Foundation, established by a gift from the USF Jesuit Community, helps USF engage and foster its Catholic identity.
 Because that identity depends considerably upon the depth and presence of Ignatian spirituality within the institution, the Foundation encourages the integration of Ignatian spirituality with the programs and structures that sustain the character and life of the University.
 Successful proposals ordinarily will be funded up to a total of $5,000 for Ignatian Spirituality Grants, Pedagogy Grants, Research Grants and Community-in-Conversation Grants and up to a total of $3,000 for Immersion Accompaniment Grants.

-Faculty Development Fund –Arts and Sciences, Education, Nursing, Management faculty and Librarians
+Faculty Development Fund –Arts and Sciences, Education, Nursing and Health Professions, Management faculty and Librarians

 The Faculty Development Fund (FDF) provides financial support for research expenses, conference travel, research assistants (RAs), transcription services, classes on research methodology and analysis, training in statistical software packages, editorial and indexing services, etc. Research grants are intended primarily to be seed money that will help faculty carry out preliminary studies to be used in developing proposals for external funding.
 Research endeavors that support a candidate's request for consideration for promotion or tenure will be accorded highest priority.
 Activities that enhance professional effectiveness (as defined in the Collective Bargaining Agreement) will be accorded secondary priority.
 Normally, preference for FDF will be awarded to untenured faculty.